MDAnalysis/membrane-curvature/README.md

 ## Usage

-### Fourier method (default)

-We can calculate membrane curvature using the Fourier surface method by omitting `surface_method`, or by setting `surface_method='fourier'`.
+MembraneCurvature requires at least two inputs: a universe and an atom selection.
+The universe is the object with coordinates and trajectory information, and the atom selection is the atoms of reference to derive the surface from.

-In this example, we use the PO4 beads in the upper leaflet as reference:
+The following example shows how to run MembraneCurvature with the default surface method (Fourier) using the PO4 beads in the upper leaflet as atoms of reference to derive curvature:

 ```python
 import MDAnalysis as mda